Quality

 The ApifyForge Testing Suite

-Five cloud-powered testing tools for Apify actors: Schema Validator, Test Runner, Cloud Staging, Regression Suite, and MCP Debugger.
+Four cloud-powered testing tools for Apify actors: Output Guard, Deploy Guard, Cloud Staging, and Regression Suite.
 How they work together and when to use each one.

-By Ryan ClintonLast updated: March 19, 2026
+By Ryan ClintonLast updated: March 27, 2026

 Every tool in the suite runs as an Apify actor on your account.
 You trigger them through the ApifyForge dashboard or via the Apify API.
 Each tool charges a flat PPE fee per run — you pay once regardless of how many checks the tool performs internally.
 Results are cached in your dashboard so you never pay twice to view previous reports.

-The five tools at a glance
+The four tools at a glance

-Tool 1: Schema Validator ($0.35/run)
+Tool 1: Output Guard ($0.35/run)

 The report includes a 0-100 compliance score weighted by severity.
 Errors deduct 10 points, warnings 3, undeclared fields 2, type inconsistencies 5.
 A score of 90+ means minor issues only.
 Below 70 means serious violations that will trigger maintenance flags.

-When to use the Schema Validator
+When to use the Output Guard

 Example: validating a scraper